tinkledoomhammer/some-notes/stackedit/Code/Rust/The Little Book of Rust Macros.md

 * Invocations can also use any type of parens but invocations with `{}` and `();` are always parsed as an item (note the `;`

 #### Matching
+* the interpreter goes through each rule one at a time
+* A match must match the entire token tree

 ### 2.2 A practical introduction